yangshun/front-end-interview-handbook/questions/css-questions.md

 * Use libraries like Bootstrap that already handles these styling issues for you.
 * Use `autoprefixer` to automatically add vendor prefixes to your code.
 * Use Reset CSS or Normalize.css.
+* If you're using Postcss (or a similar transpiling library), there may be plugins which allow you to opt in for using modern CSS syntax (and even W3C proposals) that will transform those sections of your code into corresponding safe code that will work in the targets you've used.

 [[↑] Back to top](#css-questions)